Research

 Abstract

-Efficiency in Games with Incomplete Information (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky) — New version (Dec 2025)
+Efficiency in Games with Incomplete Information (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky) Slides

 Abstract